lupyuen/lupyuen.github.io/src/iot.md

 _Why did we call __LmHandlerInit__ instead of __c.LmHandlerInit__?_

-That's one of the tricky parts of our C-to-Zig conversion, as explined here...
+That's one of the tricky parts of our C-to-Zig conversion, as explained here...

 -   [__"Fix Opaque Type"__](https://lupyuen.github.io/articles/iot#appendix-fix-opaque-type)